cpaxton/costar_stack/costar_perception/color_nn_segmenter/README.md

         └── ...
 ```

-This following command can be used:
+This following command can be used to do the training with k-means color segmentation:

 ```
 roslaunch color_nn_segmenter costar_segmenter.launch load_table:=true load_existing_model:=false model_name:=rgby_wood_block_bin background_labels:=wood_block,black_bin
 ```

+If we want to do training the load_table parameter doesn't have an effect.
+During runtime, if we want to do color segmentation then load_table will be used for object on table segmentation before perfoming color segmentation.